Our Founding Story

 And if you're one of the lucky ones - if you were successful - the story is stranger.

 When you're playing, money comes in from everywhere.
 Prize money.
 Sponsorships.
 Match fees.
 Camps.
 League contracts.
 Appearance gigs.
 Sometimes you don't even know what's coming from where.
-You only notice one thing: your bank balance keeps climbing.

 For most athletes, it's worse.